JasonLocklin/Dissertation/General/Introduction.md

 the ability of a rehabilitative technique such as prisms, that operates primarily on the dorsal stream,from influencing areas in the ventral system responsible for higher level perceptual judgments.
-This thesis outlines three experiments and a case study chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.
+This thesis outlines three experiments (and a supplimental case study to the third experiment) chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.

 [Chapter overview] Chapter 1 explores the relationship between visual working memory and spatial attention.
 It examines the